What is a social media wall?

 Setting one up takes five steps:

-1. Connect your sources.
+1. Create a social wall and add automated content feeds to it.
+Create a Walls.io social wall free trial account.
 Choose which platforms, hashtags, profiles, or keywords feed into the wall.
 Most setups pull from Instagram, LinkedIn, X, TikTok, Facebook, and more, all at once.

 2. Set your moderation rules.
 Decide what gets approved automatically and what needs a manual review.
 You can block keywords, filter by sentiment, or require approval for every single post.